The Mountain Cur is a breed of working dog that originated in the United States.

 One of the best things about this breed of dog is that there are no known hereditary diseases linked to it.
 This is partly the reason why it ends up living so long.

-In fact, the only health conditions that it can really develop will be those that are linked to general old age and if you do not exercise them on a regular basis.
+The only health conditions that it can really develop will be those that are linked to general old age and if you do not exercise them on a regular basis.

 As long as you feed them the correct food, then it should also mean that they avoid becoming obese and the issues connected to being over-weight.